antonvw/wex/ROADMAP.md

 # roadmap
+- test cmake -P cmake_install.cmake: add to appveyor
+- merge feature-cmake into develop
+- move to c++20
 - add code coverage repo
 - fix using new template
-- test cmake -P cmake_install.cmake
-- move to c++20

 ## backlog
 - invest use wxTextCompleter